S-50 (Manhattan Project): Research and development

-Uranium hexafluoride was not readily available, so Abelson devised his own method of producing it in quantity at the NRL, through fluoridation of the more easily produced uranium tetrafluoride at 350 C. Initially, this small plant supplied uranium hexafluoride for the research at Columbia University, the University of Virginia and the NRL.
+Uranium hexafluoride was not readily available, so Abelson devised his own method of producing it in quantity at the NRL, through fluorination of the more easily produced uranium tetrafluoride at 350 C. Initially, this small plant supplied uranium hexafluoride for the research at Columbia University, the University of Virginia and the NRL.
 In 1941, Gunn and Abelson placed an order for uranium hexafluoride with the Harshaw Chemical Company in Cleveland, Ohio, using Abelson's process.
 In early 1942, the NDRC awarded Harshaw a contract to build a pilot plant to produce 10 lb of uranium hexafluoride per day.
 By the spring of 1942, Harshaw's pilot uranium hexafluoride plant was operational, and DuPont also began experiments with using the process.
 Demand for uranium hexafluoride soon rose sharply, and Harshaw and DuPont increased production to meet it.

 Abelson erected eleven columns at the Bureau of Standards, all approximately 1.5 in in diameter, but ranging from 2 to 12 ft high.
 Test runs were carried out with potassium salts, and then, in April 1941, with uranium hexafluoride.
 On 1 June 1941, Abelson became an employee of the NRL, and he moved to the Anacostia Naval Air Station.
 In September 1941, he was joined by John I. Hoover, who became his deputy.
 They constructed an experimental plant there with 36 ft columns.
 Steam was provided by a 20 hp gas-fired boiler.
 They were able to separate isotopes of chlorine, but the apparatus was ruined in November by the decomposition products of the carbon tetrachloride.
 The next run indicated 2.5% separation, and it was found that the optimal spacing of the columns was between 0.21 and 0.38 mm.
 Abelson regarded a run on 22 June with a 9.6% result as the first successful test of liquid thermal diffusion with uranium hexafluoride.
 In July, he was able to achieve 21%.